Connect with TREC

 Meet with a small group to discuss business, current trends and local issues while building relationships with Young Guns across a variety of businesses in the industry.
 Sign up today!

-- First round of assignments made mid-February.
+- First round of assignments made in early March

-- Orientation required.
+- Young Guns members can also volunteer as Breakfast Group leaders.
+Orientation required.
 Check-in meetings as needed.

-Casino Night Committee
+Young Guns Casino Night Committee